COMMUNITY PRESERVATION COMMITTEE

 PROPOSALS UNDER REVIEW FOR ANNUAL TOWN MEETING

-The DPW and Town Engineer are requesting $2,100,000 for the removal of sediment in Rosemary Lake.
+The DPW and Town Engineer are requesting $2,400,000 for the removal of sediment in Rosemary Lake.
 The Town has been completing projects along Rosemary Brook, improving the quality of water that leads into Rosemary Lake.
-The next step is to remove the sediment from Rosemary Lake, all which will lead to better water quality downstream, as Rosemary Brook continues through Needham Heights, eventually meeting the Wellesley water lands and then the Charles River.
+The next step is to remove the sediment from Rosemary Lake, all which will lead to better water quality downstream, as Rosemary Brook continues through Needham Heights, eventually meeting in Wellesley water lands and then the Charles River.
 If funded, the project would begin in early fall 2018.